kimutisd/lectures-scheduler/README.md

 ## Testing
 This is a disclaimer about testing in this project - as for this moment there will be no tests, because this solution is a display of practises used to create a service.
 Basically, there would be two test projects - UnitTests and IntegrationTests.
 That will come in the later lectures, and might be included here as new commits.

+## Disclaimer
+This project is for the sake of example, so it might contain bugs, and in many places proper validation.

 ## First commit - basic application
 In our first commit we can see basic web api set up with swagger support.
 At this point we have no error handling, no database, simply a controller that returns hardcoded value.